 Jenkins is a very small city located in the state of Kentucky.
 With a population of 2,103 people and two constituent neighborhoods, Jenkins is the 182nd largest community in Kentucky.
-Jenkins has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Jenkins in 2010 was $14,996, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $59,984 for a family of four.
-Jenkins also has one of the higher rates of people living in poverty in the nation, with 34.05% of its population below the federal poverty line.
+The per capita income in Jenkins in 2010 was $14,945, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $59,780 for a family of four.
+Jenkins also has one of the higher rates of people living in poverty in the nation, with 32.02% of its population below the federal poverty line.

 The people who call Jenkins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkins residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jenkins include German, English, Italian, and Scots-Irish.
+Important ancestries of people in Jenkins include German, English, Italian, and Australian.

 The most common language spoken in Jenkins is English.
 Other important languages spoken here include Spanish and German.